 Crystal: Sapphire, antireflective coating

-Case back: Transparent, engraved with unique serial number
+Back: Transparent, engraved with a unique serial number